aryap-putra/aryap-putra/README.md

 ## Welcome to my profile!

 My name is Arya.
-I am a mathematics fresh graduate from Institut Teknologi Bandung.
+I am a fresh graduate from Institut Teknologi Bandung majoring in mathematics.
 I'm currently learning data science and machine learning.

 <!--
 **aryap-putra/aryap-putra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.